 Instead of gaining a new driveline the 4.7l v8 is lost and only the 4.0 6cyl stayed paired with an automatic transmission.
 With the exception of 2010, there was a 2.7l 4cyl auto option available but it is not so common.

-The 5th Gen 4Runner can be purchased in a variety of models including; classic SR5, Trail, Trail premium, Off-Road, TRD Pro, TRD Off-Road and are all great for Off-Roading.
+The 5th Gen 4Runner can be purchased in a variety of models including; classic SR5, Trail, TRD Pro, TRD Off-Road, and Limited which are all great for Off-Road.

 An Off-Road Overview of the 5th Gen Toyota 4Runner (2009-2018+Present)